dmmoody-graveyard/postachio-styleguide/README.md

 npm install && npm install -g grunt-cli
 ```

-Run a simple webserver from the `docs` folder to view the styleguide in your browser at `http://localhost:8000/docs/`:
+and finally, run

 ```
-python -m SimpleHTTPServer
+grunt
 ```

+This spins up a static file server using [BrowserSync](http://browsersync.io) from the root of the project, so you'll have to open the `docs` folder to view the styleguide in your browser at [`http://localhost:3000/docs/`](http://localhost:3000/docs/)

 ## Filing bugs